Teaching Philosophy

-Some students want to play searing electric guitar solos like David Gilmour of Pink Floyd, groovy rock riffs like Tom Morello from Rage Against the Machine, psychedelic progressions like early Tame Impala, funky chords like Cory Wong, or rocking bass lines like Robert DeLeo of Stone Temple Pilots or Geddy Lee of Rush.
+Some want to play searing electric guitar solos like David Gilmour of Pink Floyd or groovy rock riffs like Tom Morello from Rage Against the Machine.
+Others want to play psychedelic progressions like early Tame Impala, funky chords like Cory Wong, or bass lines like Robert DeLeo of Stone Temple Pilots or Geddy Lee of Rush.

-Wherever your interest, the lessons start with the music that inspired you to pick up the instrument.
+Whatever your interest, the lessons start with the music that inspired you to pick up the instrument in the first place.

-As students grow more comfortable, they also have opportunities to play with other musicians during small Band Night sessions in the studio, one of the best ways to develop confidence and experience making real music together.
+As students grow more comfortable, they also have opportunities to play with other musicians during small Band Night sessions in the studio — one of the best ways to build confidence and experience making real music together.

 Because at the end of the day, music isn’t just something you practice alone.